NikolaAndro/nikolaandro.github.io/_posts/all_notes/2021-10-17-knapsack-problem-dynamic-programming.md

  %endhighlight%

   &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
  We filled this row by comparing the current value in the row with new possible value until we hit index 2.
 They are all 4 because in the bag that has weight capacity *i* (which is 2 in this case), the best result for such capacity will be at index 2.
+Those are the optimal values for capacity i in that moment.

   &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
  Another example is the last row where we again start from the back and we have the following elements to compare: